Stock events for Odyssey Marine Exploration, Inc. (OMEX)

 Ownership

-Odyssey Marine Exploration, Inc. has a diverse ownership structure, including institutional investors, hedge funds, insiders, and retail investors.
-Institutional investors hold a significant portion of OMEX shares.
-Major institutional owners include Old West Investment Management, LLC, Two Seas Capital LP, and Jefferies Financial Group Inc. Greywolf Capital Management LP is the largest individual shareholder.
+Odyssey Marine Exploration's ownership includes institutional, individual/insider, and retail investors.
+Institutional investors hold a significant percentage of shares, with major shareholders including Old West Investment Management, LLC, and Vanguard Group Inc. Greywolf Capital Management LP is the largest individual shareholder, and Mark Gordon, the CEO, directly holds shares.
+Retail investors also hold a substantial stake in the company.

 Ask Our Expert AI Analyst